SWKG21/Social_Ads/README.md

 _Authors: Bolong ZHANG, Shangyuan ZHANG, Wang SUN, Wenzhuo LIU_

 This is a project for a DataCamp of Master Data Sciences at École Polytechnique.
 It is based on a collaborative platform called [RAMP](https://www.ramp.studio/).
 Projects on this platform are like [this](https://www.ramp.studio/problems).
+To start this project on RAMP, first set up RAMP platform and then refer to [social_ads_starting_kit notebook](social_ads_starting_kit.ipynb) for more project information.

 ### Introduction